lambdaclass/lambdaworks/examples/rsa/README.md

 # RSA Implementation

 This is an implementation of the RSA cryptographic algorithm in Rust.
-RSA is one of the first public-key cryptosystems and is widely used for secure data transmission.
+RSA is one of the first public-key cryptosystems widely used for secure data transmission.

 ## ⚠️ Disclaimer

-This implementation is not cryptographically secure due to non-constant time operations, so must not be used in production.
+This implementation is not cryptographically secure due to non-constant time operations and other considerations, so it must not be used in production.
 It is intended to be just an educational example.

 ## Overview